Powell Geographic Expedition of 1869: Journey

-Of the ten men that started out from Green River Station, six completed the entire journey.
+Of the ten men that started out from Green River Station, only six completed the entire journey.
 Frank Goodman left the expedition on July 6 during the resupply at the Uinta River Indian Agency, claiming he'd had more than enough adventure.
 He walked away and lived for some years with the Paiutes of eastern Utah.
 Eventually, he settled in Vernal, Utah, where he married and raised a family.
 The other three adventurers to leave the expedition fared worse.
 On August 28, just two days from the expedition's intended destination at the mouth of the Virgin River, Oramel Howland, his brother Seneca, and Bill Dunn left the company, fearing they could not survive the dangers of the river much longer.
-They hiked out of the canyon and were never seen again.
-Historians still dispute their fate, but it is often proposed that they were killed by local Shivwits Indians in a case of mistaken identity.
+Seneca had become a favorite of the group for his soft-spoken and good-natured personality, and he wanted to stay.
+In the end he remained loyal to his brother.
+The three men hiked out of the canyon and were never seen again.
+Historians still dispute their fate, but it has often been speculated that they were killed by local Shivwits Indians in a case of mistaken identity.
 Another story suggests that they were executed by Mormons who mistook them for U.S. government "spies" investigating the Mountain Meadows Massacre.
-On August 30, Powell and the five others reached safety at the Mormon settlement of St. Thomas near the mouth of the Virgin River.
+Powell later attempted to find the truth by interviewing Shivwits leaders.
+Powell's Mormon interpreter told him that they killed the men after mistaking them for prospectors who had raped and killed a Shivwits woman.
+On August 30, 1869, ninety-eight days after launching at Green River Station, Powell and the five other remaining expedition members reached safety at the Mormon settlement of St. Thomas near the confluence of the Virgin River and the Colorado River in present-day Nevada.

 Dramatization

 The expedition was dramatized in the 1960 Disney film Ten Who Dared and the 2015 play Men on Boats by Jaclyn Backhaus.
-The graphic novel, "Major Impossible" by author Nathan Hale also dramatizes the expedition.
+The graphic novel Major Impossible by author Nathan Hale also dramatizes the expedition.